salieri009/MyTechPortFolio/docs/Testing/Frontend-Backend-Connectivity-Test.md

 - ??CORS enabled for `/api/**` endpoints
 - ??Frontend origin (`http://localhost:5173`) is allowed
 - ??All necessary HTTP methods are allowed
-- ?†Ô∏è **Issue**: `allowCredentials: false` may cause issues with authentication cookies
+- ?ÔøΩÔ∏è **Issue**: `allowCredentials: false` may cause issues with authentication cookies
-- ?†Ô∏è **Issue**: Hardcoded origins - should use environment variables for production
+- ?ÔøΩÔ∏è **Issue**: Hardcoded origins - should use environment variables for production

 ---